-Land and Water Management Plans
+Land and Water Resource Management Plans

 The Commission has previously worked with Kenosha, Milwaukee, and Racine Counties to prepare updates to their land and water resource management plans.
 Commission staff has also served on the committee established for previous updates to the Ozaukee County plan.
 In 2020, updates were initiated on the Ozaukee County plan (the previous edition was prepared by County staff) and the Milwaukee County plan.
+It is anticipated that both of these plans will be completed by the end of 2021.